WalletConnect/walletconnect-docs/docs/specs/servers/push/spec.md

-# Echo Server Spec
+# Push Server Spec

 This is an overview spec document which details the endpoint and what they expect to receive and in turn what responses you can expect.

 ## Security

-The details of Echo Server's Security are in [auth.md](./auth.md)
+The details of Push Server's Security are in [auth.md](./auth.md)

 ## Responses